• Skip to primary navigation

 sicilian caponata in a glass bowl

-The combination of savory, sweet, and sour flavors elevates caponata a new level of deliciousness!
+The combination of savory, sweet, and sour flavors elevates caponata to a new level of deliciousness!
 The roasted eggplant (and zucchini) adds a creamy texture, making this tasty vegetable relish almost spreadable.

 sicilian caponata in a glass bowl

-Ingredients to make Sicilian Caponata
+Ingredients to make Eggplant Caponata

 ingredients to make recipe